 Becoming an advertising agency copywriter or freelance copywriter is an important decision that's not just for someone new to the ad industry.
 Many agency copywriters wonder if they should leave their cushy jobs behind to start freelancing.
-Many successful freelancers wonder if they should close their business because they long to work in an ad agency.
+Many successful freelance copywriters wonder if they should close their business because they long to work in an ad agency.

 There are many differences between the two career paths.
 Evaluate both sides of the copywriting career to decide which route is best for you: